-The Group has taken advantage of the exemption stated by section 35 paragraph 10 (c) of FRS 102 and adopts the fair value as deemed cost.
-The latest valuations were performed in October and November 2016 and were valid for two years.
-The directors reviewed the assumptions of the valuation and no significant variances were identified.
-Therefore, the reported fair value still represents the market value at the reporting date.
+The Company has taken advantage of the exemption stated by section 35 paragraph 10 (c) of FRS 102 and adopts the fair value as deemed cost.
+During the year the property at Peterborough was sold for £460,000, generating a profit on disposal of £7,000.
+A valuation was carried out on the remaining property in June 2018.
+The directors have reviewed the assumptions of the valuations at the transition date and subsequently at 31 December 2018 and no significant variances were identified.
+Therefore, the reported fair value still represents the market value at reporting date.